-MUS 101/MUS 101A Music Fundamentals
+MUS 101/MUS 101 A Music Fundamentals

 This course introduces students to the rudiments of music theory through reading and writing music.
-Concepts that will be learned are rhythmic and pitch notation, key signatures, scales, chords and inversions, intervals and tonality.
+Concepts that will be learned are rhythm and meter, pitch reading and notation, key signatures, scales and tonality, triads and inversions, and intervals.
 Students who test out of the basic material for the course may register for 1 credit.
 Other students will register for 2 credits and attend the entire course.